+This Gluten-Free Thanksgiving Cornbread Stuffing Recipe with Mushrooms is a family favorite.
+And the addition of mushrooms and pecans brings it to another level.
 My mom used to start cooking her Thanksgiving stuffing at least a week before the holiday.
-The aromas of caramelized onions and fresh herbs were drifting through our house for days.
+The aromas of caramelized onions and fresh herbs would drift through our house for days.
 The whole week, I could always smell Thanksgiving as I’d walk down our block on my way home from school.

 Time marches on, though, and now I am the main cook for the family’s Thanksgiving feast.
 And I make my own stuffing (and admittedly, I don’t spend a full week on my version.)
 I do insist, though, that my mom still bring her time-honored, much-loved stuffing to the celebration, too!